MyWarp/mywarp.github.io/README.md

 ## Development

-We use [Middleman](https://middlemanapp.com) to build the site and [Parcel](http://parceljs.org) (v2) to package SASS and Javascript.
+We use [Middleman](https://middlemanapp.com) to build the site.
+Javascript is bundled using [esbuild](https://esbuild.github.io), stylesheets using [Dart SASS](https://sass-lang.com/dart-sass).

-Middleman automatically calls Parcel during the build process via its [external pipeline](https://middlemanapp.com/advanced/external-pipeline/).
+Middleman automatically calls both tools during the build process via its [external pipeline](https://middlemanapp.com/advanced/external-pipeline/).
 This allows us to manage frontend dependencies via NPM, import them in SASS and Javascript, and parse Javascript via [Babel](https://babeljs.io).
 After the build, Middlemann calls [PurgeCSS](https://purgecss.com) to remove unused CSS.

-Assets build by Parcel can be found in the `assets` folder, assets build by Middleman in the `source` folder.
+Assets build by via the external pipeline can be found in the `assets` folder, assets build by Middleman in the `source` folder.
+For the configuration of the external tools, check the `scripts` section in `package.json`.

 ## Build